atulzscaler/terraform-provider-zpa/docs/data-sources/app_connector_group.md

 # zpa_app_connector_group

-The **app_connector_group** data source provides details about a specific app connector group created in the Zscaler Private Access cloud.
+The **zpa_app_connector_group** data source provides details about a specific app connector group created in the Zscaler Private Access cloud.
 This data source must be used in the following circumstances:
 1. Create a server group
 2. Create an access policy routing to control path selection